 Storage and Manufacturing of Mulch

-The revised regulation also has safety requirements for those who store or manufacture mulch.
-It limits the size of mulch piles and requires a distance of 30-feet between piles and 25-feet from the lot line.
+The regulation also has safety requirements for those who store or manufacture mulch.
+It limits the size of mulch piles and requires a distance of 30-feet between piles.
 Large piles of mulch can easily spontaneously combust with all the heat they generate, so it’s important to be vigilant and employ good housekeeping.
 The distance between piles prevents a fire in one from easily spreading to another or to a building.

 Permits Required to Store 300+ Cubic Yards of Mulch